xaviermouy/FishSound_Finder/README.rst

 ============================================

 **FishSound Finder** is an open source python software to automatically detect and classify fish sounds in passive acoustic recordings.
-It is based on the python library `ecosound <https://ecosound.readthedocs.io/en/latest/>`_ and `ketos <https://docs.meridian.cs.dal.ca/ketos/>`_.
+It is based on the python libraries `ecosound <https://ecosound.readthedocs.io/en/latest/>`_ and `ketos <https://docs.meridian.cs.dal.ca/ketos/>`_.
-FishSound Finder was trained to detect grunts and knocks produced by fish.
-While it was originally developed to analyze fish sounds from British Columbia, Canada, it proved to work well in other parts of the world (e.g. Florida, USA).
+FishSound Finder was trained to detect isolated grunts and knocks produced by fish (not choruses).
+It was originally developed to analyze fish sounds from British Columbia (Canada) but proved to work well also in other parts of the world (e.g. Florida, USA).
-Future versions will also include detectors for specific fish species.
+Future versions will also include detectors for specific fish species (e.g. haddock).
 Detection outputs from FishSound Finder are compatible with the popular bioacoustics software `Raven <https://ravensoundsoftware.com/>`_.

 .. image:: docs/source/_static/detection_example.png